 I put my amenity kit in one of the compartments and forgot to take it with me when I deplaned.
 Damn.

 The video screen is directly in front of the seat.
 It is 23 inches wide.
 The in-flight entertainment system offers a wide selection of the latest movies, TV shows, and documentaries as well as games, audio selections, landscape cameras and flight following.

 The tray table is recessed in the console on the left.
 It pulls out easily and slides forward or back for eating or working.
 The video remote control is also stored on the console.

 While the seats and amenities on Korean Air aircraft are commendable, the service of the flight attendants is the real highlight.

-The service began with usual pre-departure beverage.
+The service began with a pre-departure beverage.
 Only non-alcoholic beverages were offered as the attendant said they could not offer alcohol on departures from the US until after takeoff.
 Hmm.
 She promised to return with champagne once airborne.

 A couple of years ago on a flight from JFK, a Korean Air flight attendant made the mistake of serving a pre-departure beverage in first class with nuts in a package.
-The head of in-flight service (who also happened to be the daughter of the Chairman of the airline) was on the flight, and she had the captain taxi back to the gate to have the offending attendant removed.
+The head of in-flight service (who also happened to be the daughter of the Chairman of the airline) was on the flight, and she made the captain taxi back to the gate to have the offending attendant removed.
 It made headlines in South Korea.

 The menus for the flight had been provided before takeoff.

-Wine and Champagne menus (click to enlarge)
+Wine and Champagne choices